An alternative representation of multichannel Rydberg spectra: a modified K-matrix and Lu-Fano plot, applied to manganese spectroscopy: Modified Lu-Fano Plot applied to Manganese

-It can be seen now what the rotation of basis functions, presented in Sec.II.A, in Eqs. \ref{eq:rotationFG} and \ref{eq:Ktilde}, has accomplished.
+It can be seen now what the rotation of basis functions, presented above, has accomplished.
 Namely, the linear combination of $\tilde{f}$ and $\tilde{g}$ that eliminates exponential growth is now {\it the same in every channel}, since:

 which gives a multichannel bound state condition of greater simplicity, i.e.:

 The arctangents of the eigenvalues of $\underline{\tilde{K}}(E)$, divided by $\pi$ are denoted the {\it rotated eigen quantum defects} $\tilde{\mu}_\alpha(E)$, and these smooth energy-dependent functions define what we call the modified Lu-Fano (MLF) curves.
 The value of the transformation is made even clearer if we recast the determinantal eigenvalue equation, Eq. \ref{eq:BLFbound}, in the eigen representation, namely (assuming an integer value of the orbital angular momentum $l_{i_0}$):